Altschweier: History

 As the name Weier implies the origin of the village (= villa = weier) was an agglomerate of a few individual estates/villas or farms, loosely connected.
 Over time these farms grew together, eventually named after the largest estate, which was presumably owned by a person named Alger or Adalger.
 The name of the town appeared as Algeswilre in 1265 A.D. for the first time in records.
 It can be assumed that the village is much older.
 The history of the village of Altschweier is well documented in two books.
-Both authors have tried not only to cover the history in general, but moreover with the history of the village and nearby town of Bühl an integral part, somehow interweaved into the political history of the region and country, but also with the local history, which has had its impact on the village itself and its inhabitants/citizens.
+Both authors tried not only to cover the history in general, but moreover with the history of the village and nearby town of Bühl an integral part, somehow interweaved into the political history of the region and country, but also with the local history, which has had its impact on the village itself and its inhabitants/citizens.
 The information was extracted from old documents, church registers, maps, etc. The authors have included family names of villagers, drawings, photos, lists of the majors, families, occupations, emigrants, etc., which makes the books a valuable source for local people with an interest in history, but also for people from abroad, searching for their family roots.

 The religion of the area and the ecclesiastical history is also covered in the books mentioned above.
 Due to the history of the area, Altschweier was split in two parts for many centuries, the Northern part belonging to the parish of St. Peter and Paul in Bühl, the so-called "Bühler Seite", the Southern part belonging to the parish of St. Maria in Kappelwindeck, the so-called "Kappler Seite".
 The division of the village has its roots in the political history of the area, ownership by different local and regional aristocrat families and rulers, the margraves of Baden and the knights of Windeck Castle as the most important rulers, respectively, the Bühlot river serving as a border to mark the territories, which also had its impact on its ecclesiastical status.
 The majority of the population of Altschweier is Roman Catholic.
 Altschweier has become an independent parish in 1869 after finishing the construction of the church, the latter consecrated St. Gallus.
 Due to people moving to Altschweier, the village has a small, but sizable population of beliefs other than Catholics and Lutherans/Protestants.